jmtilli/micronovaxrd/README.txt

 of the fitting range, which makes it unable to find the solution.
 If you have too large fitting range, the fit might not converge or if it does, it converges slowly.

+An additional parameter, multiplicative susceptibility factor, wh, is provided.
+It is recommended that this factor is set to 1 and is not fitted.
+Fitting with it may provide a better fit, but it has no sound theoretical basis.

 The expected values are the best guesses for the fitting parameters.
 You should start by entering the most probable value as the expected value.
 After